 However, it does involve a little neuro-science.
 Although feeling connected with your partner may seem mysterious, there’s actually solid research behind what makes it happen… and also, what makes it NOT happen.

 Fortunately, you don’t need to be an expert in neuro-psychology to put this knowledge to work in your marriage.
-With the guidance of an experienced relationship therapist you can target specific choices and actions that restore and strengthen your connection, without needing to understand all the underlying science.
+With the guidance of an experienced relationship therapist you can target specific choices and actions to restore and strengthen your attachement, without needing to understand all the underlying science.

-Part of the therapist’s job is to distill this knowledge and provide you ‘just what you need’ to understand how you can create the unique marriage or relationship that fits and works for you.
+Part of the therapist’s job is to distill this knowledge and provide you ‘just what you need – when you need it’ to understand how you can create the unique marriage or relationship that fits and works for you.

 Some master marriage counselors and researchers, such as Dr. John Gottman, have done extensive studies to discover what happens in relationships when a couple is solidly connected.
 Applying his research, Gottman can predict with over 90% accuracy if a couple will remain married or separate… from a fifteen minute interview.

 He can do this even though every couple is unique, because there are basic principles about what builds or destroys connection for couples.
 There are identifiable choices, actions, and attitudes that encourage and build momentum for closeness and connection.
 And there are behaviors, words, and patterns known to tear down or destroy closeness.

 Sadly, many couples find their special connection fading despite their best intentions, simply because they lack some basic knowledge around ‘what’s required’ and ‘what works’.

 The Good News for Your Marriage is…